Tables (Google)

 Tables is a collaborative database program developed out of Google's Area 120 incubator.
 Tables is available as a web application.
 The app allows users to collaborate in real-time to track work more efficiently using automation.
+Tables is scheduled to be discontinued by Google on December 16, 2025.

 History

 Tables originated as an experiment within Google's Area 120 product incubator, and launched to a public beta in the United States on September 22, 2020.
 It was first released as a test for a limited number of early testers on March 5, 2020, and then expanded to a larger early access program on May 5, 2020.
 Tables is not part of the Google Drive or Google Workspace service.

-In June of 2021, it was announced that the Area 120 experiment was a success and that Google Cloud "has committed to investing in this product area long-term".
+In June 2021, it was announced that the Area 120 experiment was a success and that Google Cloud "has committed to investing in this product area long-term".

+In June 2023, features available in Tables became generally available in AppSheet as databases.
+AppSheet Database offers similar features and interface to Tables but integrates with the broader AppSheet platform.

+As of December 2023, Tables no longer allows new users to enroll in the beta.
+The developers continue to maintain the current beta version of Tables for existing users, but do not plan on adding new functionality.
+Users interested in using Tables should consider alternative services like AppSheet Database or Google Sheets to manage their workflow.

 Platforms

 Tables is available as a web application supported on the Google Chrome, Microsoft Edge, Apple Safari, and Mozilla Firefox web browsers.